tonydavis629/HAUCS/readme.md

 ## Methods

 A number of algorithms have been designed to solve this type of problem, commonly referred to as the vehicle routing problem.
-Our task is to visit each pond within a monitoring cycle once and return to the depot, while  minimizing the number of drones required by taking the most efficient paths.
+Our task is to visit each pond while  minimizing the number of drones required by minimizing the length of the longest single route.
+Each drone will start and end its mission at the same depot location.

-This repository will implement multiple methods in order to determine the most appropriate for our purpose.
+This repository will implement multiple methods in order to compare and determine the most appropriate for our purpose.
 They are:

 Optimal Path Planning Algorithm with a Back and Forth Pattern [Mukherjee] Attention Model [Kool]
+Residual Edge-Graph Attention Network [LEI]
 Google OR Tools [Google]

+Important considerations are the optimal gap and computational complexity.
+Aquaculture farms have hundreds of ponds, so using optimal methods to determine the drone routing will not be possible for larger farms.